dtun/supa-app/README.md

 # supa app

-This project was created for learning React Native, Expo, and Supabase.
+This project was created for learning React Native, Expo Router, and Supabase.

 ## Features